grommunio/grommunio-documentation/kb/debug_content.rst

 ----------------------------------

-**Observation:** A message appears incomplete in any MUA after being put into the mailbox by gromox-delivery or an IMAP client.
+**Observation:** A message appears incomplete in any MUA after being put into the mailbox by the gromox LDA (gromox-delivery), or put into the mailbox by an IMAP client using e.g. the IMAP APPEND command.

 **Cause:** Conversion from Internet Mail (IM) to MAPI is lossy in nature, and the conversion procedure has unanticipatedly ignored too much of the IM